ngokevin/up-there-webvr/README.md

 Star position and velocity data is sourced from the [HYG Database](https://github.com/astronexus/HYG-Database), and it was processed through scripts to calculate radius, temperature, color etc. These are yet to be documented but will be included in this repository at a later date.

 Exoplanet data was sourced from the [NASA Exoplanet Archive](https://exoplanetarchive.ipac.caltech.edu/) and cross referenced with stars in the HYG Database where possible.

+## More info

+For bugs or feature requests, please submit an issue above.
+Pull requests and new ideas are welcome, and please create an issue when you start working on a new feature so I can help or let you know if it's already in the works.
+Additional questions can be sent to [Charlie](mailto:me@charliehoey.com).